GangGreenTemperTatum/terraform/study/HashiCorp Infrastructure Automation Certification Terraform Associate (002) Study (Theory) Notes.md

 * Standardizes workflows to reduce risk of human errors
 * Easy to provision and apply with a common syntax across all infrastructure providers
 * IaC makes changes idempotent, consistent, repeatable and predictable
+	* **The idempotent characteristic provided by IaC tools ensures that, even if the same code is applied multiple times, the result remains the same.**
 * Easier form of rollback if required
 * Code of IaC can be tested, prior to execution in target environment
 	* We can iterate on the code until results pass tests and align expectations